andubiel/pyats-genie/README.md

 * [Playback Docs](https://pubhub.devnetcloud.com/media/pyats-packages/docs/unicon/playback/index.html)

-## Demo 2: Occasional Network Communication Issues on Server-1 and Server-2
+## Lab 2: Occasional Network Communication Issues on Server-1 and Server-2

 **Situation:** You have noticed some occasional problems with some of the servers in the data center.